a-flyleaf/ygbtdm/misc/outline2.md

           Joce can't move.

           Montage of Sal apologizing, holding her, giving her the cold shoulder, with another lover, staying close, teasing, mocking, and she's still not moving.
-      - nm: meanwhile...
+      - nm: meanwhile…
         desc: |-
           Unsure if KL's outing with Sequitur should be shown, but she comes back very, *very* giddy.
 Definitely *talks* about having met them and thinking they were weird but in kind of a fun way, and Joce kinda just tunes it out. *Maybe* makes some kind of cold jab?

           In either case, Kay Lin just quietly lies down against her, defeated and suddenly very quiet.
 Maybe says something like "I just want to help.
 You're making it so difficult."
 It's more sad than anything.
-      - nm: last but not least...
+      - nm: last but not least…
         desc: |-
           [It's dawning on me this part is *really fucking long* and might warrant splitting... but then Where....
 Maybe it just seems longer since I'm being more generous with the descriptions?
 For now I digress.]